bensonji5482/github-notes/README.md

 # github-notes

+* Git is the version control software
+* Github is the website that has Git in the background
-Repository is the repository of stuff
+* Repository is the repository of stuff.
+(Repo)
+* Commit chages means to change the file and make the commit.
+(Save)